AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-semantic-layers-text-to-sql.md

 The core of Dremio's semantic modeling is a three-tier virtual dataset architecture:

 **Preparation Layer:** A 1-to-1 mapping to source tables.
 These views handle cleansing, type casting, column renaming, and normalization.
-No business logic lives here—just the transformations needed to make raw data consistent and usable.
+No business logic lives here, just the transformations needed to make raw data consistent and usable.

 **Business Layer:** Where business logic and metric definitions live.
 Joins between entities, calculated metrics, and approved business definitions are encoded here.
 This is the layer an LLM or BI tool should be reasoning about when answering business questions.

-**Application Layer:** Tailored views optimized for specific consumers—a BI dashboard, an AI agent, a data science notebook.
+**Application Layer:** Tailored views optimized for specific consumers, a BI dashboard, an AI agent, a data science notebook.
 These views are narrow, purpose-built, and carry the precise definitions their consumers need.

 This layering creates a stable semantic surface that AI tools, BI dashboards, and data science notebooks all consume from the same governed definitions.
 A metric defined in the business layer propagates to all consumers automatically.